TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

 | Only registered users  | A check-box that defines which users are allowed to use SSO.
 If checked, only users who are already registered in Tyk Cloud are allowed to login with SSO.
 If un-checked, new users will be added to Tyk Cloud in the _Default_ user group upon successful registration. |

-Once the new profile has been added, you also need to add the authentication URL & callback URL to the configuration of your chosen IdP provider.
+As illustrated below an authentication and callback URL will be generated, once the new profile has been added.
+You need to add these URLs to the configuration of your chosen IdP provider.
-Those two settings can be found on the newly added profile:
+The Auth URL is your custom SSO login URL whereas Callback URL is the URL that the SSO provider will callback to, after the user authenticates.

   {{< img src="/img/cloud/cloud-sso-add-config-details.png" alt="Tyk Cloud SSO example of filled form" >}}